Tina-otoge/osu-memory-fast-slow/README.md

 Make sure gosumemory is up and running.

-Download this repository anywhere on your computer and run `launch.bat`.
+Download this repository anywhere on your computer and run `run.bat`.

+Indicator size and position can be configured at the top of the `main.py` file.